JesusASmx/SimpleNERtagger_ES/README.md

 import pandas as pd

 #This is a datasets for spanish jokes.
 The texts are stored into a column named "text".
+We consider only the first 100 as an example.
-df = pd.read_parquet("hf://datasets/mrm8488/CHISTES_spanish_jokes/data/train-00000-of-00001-b70fa6139e8c3f32.parquet")
+df = pd.read_parquet("hf://datasets/mrm8488/CHISTES_spanish_jokes/data/train-00000-of-00001-b70fa6139e8c3f32.parquet").head(100)

-## We load the tagger:
+## Method initialization:
 from SimpleNERtagger_ES import NER_tagger

-## Method initialization:
 transformer = "mrm8488/bert-spanish-cased-finetuned-ner"
 custom_tag = ["[MAIL]",
               "[TEL]",